Kestech87/azure-network-protocols/README.md

 Step 6 (Observe RDP Traffic)

-11) Back in Wireshark, filter for SSH traffic only
+17) Back in Wireshark, filter for RDP traffic only (tcp.port == 3389)

-12) From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private      IP address)

-  - Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark

-  - Exit the SSH connection by typing ‘exit’ and pressing [Enter]
+18) Observe the immediate non-stop spam of traffic?
+Why do you think it’s non-stop spamming vs only showing traffic when you do an activity?

+  - Answer: because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted
 </p>

 <br />